The persisting issue of non-performing loans (NPLs) was one of the key items discussed last week by the government and the institutions.

-Eurobank remained profitable in the second quarter (Q2) of 2017, with net profits slightly increasing to 39.7 million euros Q2 from 36.5 million in the previous quarter.
+Eurobank recorded net profits of 1.1 million euros in the second quarter (Q2) of 2018 compared to profits of 34.5 million in the previous quarter.

 Alpha Bank reported a net loss of 52.9 million euros in the second quarter (Q2) of the year, attributable entirely from profits originating from continued operations.
 The results reverse profits of 65.2 million euros noted in the first quarter of the year.